mattparko/liberty-workshop/06_exercise5.md

 Use this password, along with the username `admin` to log in.

-You could define your Petclinic project and application via this web console, but we like things stored as code, and using the ArgoCD Operator we can easily do exactly that.
+You could define your Petclinic project and application via ArgoCD's web console, but we like things stored as code and using the ArgoCD Operator we can easily do exactly that.

 Define your Petclinic project, which is essentially a "namespace" in ArgoCD.
 The project definition includes a list of "allowed" git sources and destination clusters/namespaces.
 Pay attention to those environment variables!
 ```bash